brinkmanlab/IslandCompare/README.md

 client side only web UI that invokes the workflow via Galaxies API.
 A [command line interface](https://github.com/brinkmanlab/islandcompare-cli/) is also available that will talk to Galaxies API, invoking the workflow.

+IslandCompare operates on Genbank or EMBLE formatted data.
+It will attempt to stitch together draft genomes as some tools do not work with multi-contig datasets.
+It will also accept a premade Newick formatted file rather than generate a phylogenetic tree.
+The resulting output includes a GFF3 file containing all of the results, along with the generated newick file, any stitched datasets, and a GFF3 file containing only the genomic islands.

 ## Use
 IslandCompare is publicly hosted for your use at https://islandcompare.ca.
 There you can upload data, run analysis, and visualize the result.